 - Quantum Leap is built around this premise but the body surfer is the protagonist, and is required to "set things right" in the person's life by the end of each episode.
 Does involve Mental Time Travel and mind swap (which raises the question what happens to the timeline that has been "set right" after the befuddled host is returned to his or her body).

 - The Goa'uld in Stargate SG-1 can do this, but tend to stick with one host as long as possible (to the point of Apophis keeping a body that had been badly scarred by the torture he'd endured at the hands of a rival.)
 Anubis, on the other hand, was part Energy Being and once his containment field was destroyed, he had to possess humans.
 The bodies burned out quickly, necessitating taking new ones frequently.

-- The second episode of Angel, "Lonely Hearts", dealt with a demon who jumped from body to body in search of the one it could live in permanently.
+- The second episode, "Lonely Hearts", dealt with a demon who jumped from body to body in search of the one it could live in permanently.
 It was a metaphor for searching for the perfect mate and, indeed, most of the episode took place in a nightclub.

 - The third-season episode "Carpe Noctem" features an old man who shuttles his consciousness in and out of young men in order to experience the joys of youth, but the spell destroys any living body he possesses.
 Then he ends up in Angel...

 - The Senior Partners are unable to inhabit our dimension while in their native forms, instead manifesting in the bodies of "lower demons" or using living mouthpieces.